aes5001/5GIIK-testbed/README.md

 packstack --gen-answer-file=answer.txt
 ```

-Then open this answer file with your favorite text editor and customize the services you would prefer to run on your OpenStack.
-But it is necessary to map your ethernet interface on the external bridge (br-ex) in order to have network connectivity to outside of your OpenStack environment.
-So, apart from your changes in the answer file, do the following modifications.
+Apart from your changes in the answer file, do the following modifications in order to map your ethernet interface on the external bridge (br-ex) to have network connectivity to outside of your OpenStack environment

 ```
 --os-neutron-ovs-bridge-mappings=extnet:br-ex